Driving the scenic Saddle Road in Hawaii

-Saddle Road is a very scenic drive located in the Island of Hawaii, in USA.
-Along the way, the road reaches a maximum elevation of 2.062m (6,765ft), at Humuula Saddle.
+Saddle Road is a very scenic drive located on Hawaii's Big Island, in the USA.
+Along the way, the road tops out at 2.062m (6,765ft) above sea level by Humuula Saddle.

-How long is Saddle Road Hawaii?
+How long is Saddle Road in Hawaii?

 When was Saddle Road built?

-The drive is definitely worth it.
-Don’t forget your camera!
+To drive the road without stopping will take most people between 1.15 and 2 hours.
 The highway reaches a maximum elevation of 2.062m (6,765ft) at Humuula Saddle and experiences heavy use as it provides the shortest driving route from Hilo to Kailua-Kona and access to the slopes of Mauna Loa and the Mauna Kea Observatories.
 Saddle Road cuts through some of the best scenery on the Big Island.